-- As stated earlier, understand your requirement.
+- The first is to understand your requirements and define usage goals.
 If you need a garden shed, a 10′ container will suffice.
-But, if you want to transport food grains in large quantity, opt for an open top 20′ or 40′ container.
+But, if you want to transport food grains in large quantities, opt for an open-top 20′ or 40′ container.

 - Many cities and localities have restrictions on container usage.
 Always check this aspect with local authorities before buying a container.

 - Most of the shipping containers are made from steel.
 Hence, they are highly durable.
 There are aluminum containers too in the circulation.
 If storage is your requirement, aluminum containers are just fine.
 However, if you need to build a house, go for a steel one.

 - Want to save some money?
 Check out or opt for any used containers instead of buying one.
 You may visit a local warehouse with several on their lot and negotiate.
 While making a purchase, make sure few shipping companies don’t own the container.
 You can quickly determine by noting down the container number or calling the owner.